Pack3tL0ss/ConsolePi/README.md

 - 10-ConsolePi.rules: udev rules file used to automatically map specific adapters to user defined aliases, which map to specific TELNET ports.
 This file is created automatically during the install if you don't skip the *predictable serial port/names* workflow toward the end.
 It's also available after the install via the `rn` (rename) option in the menu, or via the `consolepi-addconsole` command.
 This is **highly recommended** in most use cases, and is explained further [here](#telnet).

+- ser2net.conf: ser2net configuration will be cp to /etc/ser2net.conf if found in the stage-dir.

 - wpa_supplicant.conf:  If found during install this file will be copied to /etc/wpa_supplicant.
 The file is parsed to determine if any EAP-TLS SSIDs are configured, and if so the associated certificate files are also copied to the directory specified in the wpa_supplicant.conf file.

   certs should be pre-staged in `consolepi-stage/cert`